 The Fund seeks to invest consistent with social-witness principles established by the General Assembly of the Presbyterian Church (U.S.A.) (the "Presbyterian Principles"), as reflected in Guidelines put forth by the Committee on Mission Responsibility Through Investing (the "Committee").
-The Fund seeks to avoid investing in companies involved in tobacco, alcohol and gambling, along with for-profit prisons, and some companies related to weapons production, antipersonnel and mines, handguns and assault weapons.
-In addition, at times a company involved in serious human rights violations may also be screened.
-The Fund may also screen companies for other reasons when deemed appropriate to implement the Presbyterian Principles.
+The Fund seeks to avoid investing in companies involved in tobacco, alcohol and gambling, along with for-profit prisons, and some companies related to weapons production, antipersonnel land mines, handguns and assault weapons.
+In addition, at times a company involved in serious human rights violations may also be screened out of the fund.
+The Fund may also screen out companies for other reasons when deemed appropriate to implement the Presbyterian Principles.